Prioritized Repairing and Consistent Query Answering in Relational Databases

-\end{small} To move in the opposite direction, from a repair to a (possibly partial) valuation we use:
+To move in the opposite direction, from a repair to a (possibly partial) valuation we use:

 We observe that $V[\cdot]$ defines a one-to-one correspondence between $\exists$-repairs and total valuations of existential variables.
 A similar statement, however, does not hold for $\forall$-repairs because of the interaction between facts $d_k$ and the facts corresponding to universal variables.
+For example, for the instance in Figure~\ref{fig:global-reduction} if we take the repair $I_0=\{v_1,v_3,d_1,d_2,p_\forall\}$, the corresponding valuation $V[I_0]$ of universal variables is undefined for $x_2$.

 Consequently, for some $\forall$-repair $I'$ the function $V[I']$ may be only a partial valuation of universal variables.
-We call a $\forall$-repair $I'$ {\em strict} if $V[I']$ is a total valuation of universal variables.
+We call a $\forall$-repair $I'$ \emph{strict} if $V[I']$ is a total valuation of universal variables.
 In this way, $V[\cdot]$ defines a one-to-one correspondence between strict $\forall$-repairs and total valuations of the universal variables.
-The following result allows us to remove non-strict $\forall$-repairs from consideration. \begin{lemma} Strict $\forall$-repairs are exactly $\gg_\mathcal{G}$-maximal $\forall$-repairs. \end{lemma} \prf{ First, we prove that no non-strict $\forall$-repair is $\gg_\mathcal{G}$-maximal.
-For that we show how, for any non-strict $\forall$-repair $I'$, construct a strict $\forall$-repair $I''$ such that $I''\gg_\mathcal{G} I'$.
-Take the partial valuation $V'=V[I']$ and extend it to a total valuation $V''$ of universal variables by assigning $\false$ value to variables undefined by $V'$, i.e.
+The following result allows us to remove non-strict $\forall$-repairs from consideration. \begin{lemma} Strict $\forall$-repairs are exactly $\gg_\mathcal{G}$-maximal $\forall$-repairs. \end{lemma} \begin{proof} First, we prove that no non-strict $\forall$-repair is $\gg_\mathcal{G}$-maximal.
+For that we show how to construct from a non-strict $\forall$-repair $I'$ a strict $\forall$-repair $I''$ such that $I''\gg_\mathcal{G} I'$.
+We take the partial valuation $V'=V[I']$ and extend it to a total valuation $V''$ of universal variables by assigning $\false$ value to variables undefined by $V'$ i.e.,